Matthew Aquino

-Matthew Irvine Marlou Aquino (マシュー・アキノ, Mashiyū Akino) is a Filipino-Japanese professional basketball player for Shinshu Brave Warriors of the Japanese B.League.
+Matthew Irvine Marlou Aquino (マシュー・アキノ, Mashiyū Akino) is a Filipino-Japanese professional basketball player for Gunma Crane Thunders of the Japanese B.League.
 Listed at 6 ft 9 in and 220 lbs, he plays the power forward and center positions.

 Early life and education

-Aquino was born on September 28, 1996 to Marlou Aquino and Marjorie Sheila Toma-Aquino.
+Aquino was born on September 28, 1996, to Marlou Aquino and Marjorie Sheila Toma-Aquino.
 He attended Lourdes School of Mandaluyong in Metro Manila, Philippines.

 College career

 Adamson University

 In college, Aquino first entered Adamson University first playing for the Falcons in the UAAP in Season 77.

 National University (Philippines)

 Aquino later moved to the National University.
 He made his UAAP debut for the NU Bulldogs in Season 79.
 He played five games for the Bulldogs before being ruled ineligible to suit up for the collegiate side due to residency issues.
 He was able to represent the Bulldogs in Season 80.

 Amateur career

 Aquino played alongside his father Marlou for the Bacoor City Strikers in the semiprofessional Maharlika Pilipinas Basketball League (MPBL).
 Bacoor did not renew his contract, causing Aquino to become a free agent in March 2020.
 He was later signed in by MPBL club Pasig Sta.
 Lucia Realtors.